ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A human-readable string that reports the name of the device's manufacturer.

-### oemid, hwmodel, swversion, dbgstat, uptime, bootcount
+### oemid, hwmodel, hwversion, swname, swversion, dbgstat, uptime, bootcount

 These attributes are defined in {{!RFC9711}} and reused in this specification for interoperability.
 Small descriptions are offered for each to ease the reading of this specification.
 In case of confusion between the